Otar989/aischool/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## Seeding Data

+For development or administrative tasks you may need to populate the database with demo content.
+Use one of the following secured methods:

+1. **Server script** – run the provided database seed scripts from your server environment, e.g. `pnpm run db:seed` or the SQL files in `scripts/`.
+2. **Admin endpoint** – start the application with `ENABLE_SEED_COURSE=true` to expose the protected `POST /api/seed-course` route and seed sample courses via an HTTP request.
+Make sure this flag is disabled in production.

+Both approaches avoid exposing the Supabase service-role key to the client.